Jeff Fladen, MSW

 Other Board Service:

-- Member, Board of Directors, Middle Tennessee Mental Health Institute, 2016-present
+- Middle Tennessee Mental Health Institute, Board of Directors (Member, 3 years)

 Relationship to Mental Health:

-- Individual with first-person experience of mental health Condition; Family member or direct/front-line support of someone with a mental health condition; Provider/mental health practitioner /employee in the field; Non-Profit Advocate; Other Professional.
+- Individual with first-person experience of mental health condition; Family member or direct/front-line support of someone with a mental health condition; Provider/mental health practitioner/employee in the field; Non-Profit Advocate; Community Engagement/Employer

 The candidate indicated they have experience in the following areas that will help NAMI achieve its mission and strategic goals:

 - Adult Education, Business/Nonprofit Leadership, Advocacy, Banking/Trusts/Investments, Criminal Justice, Mental Health Service/Support, Financial Management/Accounting, Business/Nonprofit Administration, Philanthropy/Donor Cultivation, Program Research/Evaluation